ivanitlearning/learning-k8s/Qns.md

 15. Learn what are API groups?

+    * They're groupings of APIs you can see with `kubectl api-resources`

 16. Why are API groups apps and extensions required for creating deployments?

 17. How does podselector work for NetworkPolicy when applied to services?